Microsoft Azure DevOps

 Note: Use composite monitors to monitor multiple conditions for the gates in your pipeline as part of a single health state for each stage.

-To view the source code, visit the Azure Devops Monitor Gate Extension repo.”
+To view the source code, see the Azure Devops Monitor Gate Extension repo."

 Shown as event